ZebraSeller/HumveeSim/README.md

 # Project-Tank
 This repository contains the scripts created, and most of the assets used in the humvee simulator project.
 It also contains works from other people, with some from the unity asset store.
+Demo video of the project on ArtStation: https://www.artstation.com/artwork/ZGqlN1 Artwork/3D renders of the 3d asset created by me for the vehicle: https://www.artstation.com/artwork/Xn4Jyn